ZJU-CNLAB/PipeSFL/README.md

 # PipeSFL: A Fine-Grained Parallelization Framework for Split Federated Learning on Heterogeneous Clients #
 ## Introduction ##
-This repository contains the codes of the PipeSFL paper submitted to *IEEE TMC*.
+This repository contains the codes of the PipeSFL paper accepted by *IEEE TMC*.
 PipeSFL is a fine-grained parallelization framework for accelerating Split Federated Learning (SFL) on heterogeneous clients.
 PipeSFL outperforms the state-of-the-art communication framework [SFL](https://github.com/chandra2thapa/SplitFed-When-Federated-Learning-Meets-Split-Learning) and SL.

 ## Installation ##
 ### Prerequisites ###